aspose-imaging-cloud/Aspose.Imaging-Products/imaging/ruby/conversion/psd-to-apng/_index.md

 {{% blocks/products/pf/agp/feature-section-col title="System Requirements" %}}

-Aspose.Imaging for Ruby is supported on all major operating systems.
+Aspose.Imaging Cloud for Ruby is supported on all major operating systems.
 Just make sure that you have the following prerequisites.
 - Ruby version >= 2.5.1

 {{% /blocks/products/pf/agp/feature-section-col %}}